 The FDA proposes that any final rule on additional traceability record-keeping requirements for foods on the FTL would become effective 60 days after it is published in the Federal Register.
-The rule's comment period will expire on Jan.
-21, 2021.
+The rule's comment period expired on Jan.
+21, 2021, and the final rule is expected fall of 2022.